Tree Centerpieces That Add Touches of Nature to Your Dining Room

-Terrariums are definitely having their moment right now, but glass containers are so last year.
-Think outside the planter!
-Here, succulents and ferns are nestled into balls of angel vine to hang from the bare branches; for the ornaments, Styrofoam balls are painted in green and coated in clumps of reindeer moss.
+Of course, we're sharing evergreen centerpiece ideas, too, like the greenery-covered option that's pictured here—we think it looks a little like a nontraditional terrarium.
+And while terrariums are definitely continuing their moment in the spotlight, glass containers are so last year.
+Think outside the planter with succulents and ferns nestled into balls of angel vine to hang from the bare branches; for the ornaments, Styrofoam balls are painted in green and coated in clumps of reindeer moss.
+Ahead, revamp your dining room with one of these nature-inspired centerpieces.

 This "thankful tree" is a sweet centerpiece you can craft ahead of the big feast.
 As people sit down to eat, ask guests to pick a leaf and write what they're thankful for.
 Go around table and read their messages, then hang them from the tree's branches.
 They also don't have to be messages of thanks.
 They can be well wishes, dreams, hopes, whatever you want.